Home

 Preheat oven to 400º F. Line a small baking dish with aluminum foil.

 Remove any loose, papery skins from the garlic heads.
 Do not separate the cloves.
 Cut about 1/4-inch off of the top of each garlic head and place in the baking dish, cut side up.
-Drizzle oil over all and sprinkle with salt and pepper.
-Add the water around the heads and cover the dish with more foil.

 Bake the garlic heads until very tender, about 35-45 minutes.
 Let cool slightly and either squeeze the soft flesh out of each clove or squeeze the whole head until all the garlic is removed.